Skip to Content

 Small engine 4 stroke cycle

-On the mechanical side, the engine passes through the stages or strokes of the engine cycle, and just as it completes the second stroke, “Compression stroke,” and begins the third stroke, “Power stroke,” the flywheel magnet passes the coils trigger.
+On the mechanical side, the engine passes through the stages, or strokes, of the engine cycle, and just as it completes the second stroke, “Compression stroke,” and begins the third stroke, “Power stroke,” the flywheel magnet passes the coils’ trigger.

 (Note, unlike car ignition systems, most small engine ignition systems make a spark with every revolution of the flywheel, even though a spark is only required once in every two flywheel revolutions.)

-And as the magnet passes the trigger, it induces an electrical current in the triggers coil, which feeds to the primary coil windings; and because the primary windings are wrapped around an iron core, they become magnetic.
+And as the magnet passes the trigger, it induces an electrical current in the trigger’s coil, which feeds to the primary coil windings; and because the primary windings are wrapped around an iron core, they become magnetic.
 A magnetic field strong enough to induce an electrical current in the secondary windings of the coil.

 Coil-windings